yannis-liakatsidas/vrp-solver-saas/README.md

     - Open the solution in Visual Studio.
     - Build the entire solution.
-    - Run the services in the following order:
+    - Run the services in the following order (in their respective, distinct servers, if preferred):
         1. VRP Data Generator
         2. Send Data Service
         3. Broker Web API